flatironinstitute/disBatch/Readme.md

 For those problems that are easily handled via a job-array-like approach:

-     #DISBATCH REPEAT 5 start 100 step 50 [command]
+    #DISBATCH REPEAT 5 myprog file${DISBATCH_REPEAT_INDEX}

-will expand into five tasks, each with the environment variable `DISBATCH_REPEAT_INDEX` set to one of 100, 150, 200, 250, or 300.
+will expand into five tasks, each with the environment variable `DISBATCH_REPEAT_INDEX` set to one of 0, 1, 2, 3 or 4.

-The tasks will consist of the concatenation of the prefix, command (if provided), and the suffix currently in effect. `start` defaults to 0, `step` to 1.
-Note: the semantics here differ somewhat from many range constructs, the number immediately following `REPEAT` sets the number of tasks that will be executed; the next two numbers affect only the value that the repeat index will have in the environment for each of the repeat task instances.
-So, returning to our earlier example, the task file could be:
+The starting index and step size can also be changed:

+    #DISBATCH REPEAT 5 start 100 step 50 myprog file${DISBATCH_REPEAT_INDEX}

+This will result in indices 100, 150, 200, 250, and 300. `start` defaults
+to 0, and `step` to 1.

+The command is actually optional; one might want to omit the command if a prefix and/or suffix are in place.
+Returning to our earlier example, the task file could be:

     #DISBATCH PREFIX a=$((DISBATCH_REPEAT_INDEX/100)) b=$(((DISBATCH_REPEAT_INDEX%100)/10 )) c=$((DISBATCH_REPEAT_INDEX%10) ; ( cd /path/to/workdir ; source SetupEnv ; myprog -a $a -b $b -c $c ) &> task_${a}_${b}_${c}.log